sameena1415/dimagi-qa/USH_Apps/CO_BHA/README.md

 ```
 - You could also pass the following arguments
   - ` -n 3 --dist=loadfile` - This will run the tests parallelly in 3 instances.
 The number of reruns is configurable.
-  - ` --reruns 1` - This will re-run the tests once in case of failures.The number of reruns is configurable too.
+  - ` --reruns 1` - This will re-run the tests once in case of failures.
+The number of reruns is configurable too.

 ### <ins> Trigger Manually on Gitaction </ins>